Finasteride Patient Tips

 Response and Effectiveness

-- A single oral dose of finasteride Tablets produces a rapid decrease in serum DHT concentrations, with a maximum effect observed 8 hours after the first dose.
+- A single oral dose of finasteride produces a rapid decrease in serum DHT concentrations, with the maximum effect observed within 8 hours.
 DHT suppression is maintained for at least 24 hours with continued treatment.

 - Daily dosing of finasteride 5mg tablets for up to 4 years reduced serum DHT concentrations by approximately 70%.
 Circulating levels of testosterone increased by approximately 10 to 20% but remained within the normal physiologic range.